-When you need to adjust the receiver volume during a conversation, use the Side Volume keys, or press the navigation key up or down while a call is in progress.
+When you need to adjust the receiver volume during a conversation, use the side volume key, or $\blacktriangle/\blacktriangledown$ on the navigation key while a call is in progress.

 Muting a Call

 There are times when it's necessary to mute a call so that your caller does not hear you or certain background noise.